2020 United States House of Representatives elections in Michigan

-The 2020 United States House of Representatives elections in Michigan was held on November 3, 2020, to elect the 14 U.S. representatives from the state of Michigan, one from each of the state's 14 congressional districts.
-The elections coincided with the 2020 U.S. presidential election, as well as other elections to the House of Representatives, elections to the United States Senate and various state and local elections.
+The 2020 United States House of Representatives elections in Michigan were held on November 3, 2020, to elect the 14 U.S. representatives from the state of Michigan, one from each of the state's 14 congressional districts.
+The elections coincided with the 2020 U.S. presidential election, as well as other elections to the House of Representatives, elections to the United States Senate, and various state and local elections.
 Party primaries were held on August 4, 2020.
-The Michigan delegation prior to the election consists of seven Democrats, six Republicans and one Libertarian.
-Unless otherwise indicated, the Cook Political Report rates the races as safe for the party of the incumbents.
+The Michigan delegation prior to the election consisted of seven Democrats, six Republicans and one Libertarian.
+Unless otherwise indicated, the Cook Political Report rated the races as safe for the party of the incumbents.

 Overview

 Results of the 2020 United States House of Representatives elections in Michigan by district:

 District 1

 The 1st district covers the Upper Peninsula and the northern part of the Lower Peninsula.
-The incumbent is Republican Jack Bergman, who was re-elected with 56.3% of the vote in 2018.
+The incumbent was Republican Jack Bergman, who was re-elected with 56.3% of the vote in 2018.